Babies have a strong need to be close to their parents. This helps them feel secure and loved, which can help with their development.

-- help you bond with your baby
+- help you bond

-- encourage breastfeeding
+- help with breastfeeding

 - keep your baby warm